|Group:||Pocketsize Journal Swappers|

 If you don't receive anything at all, you rate a 1.
 Of course taking in consideration the time it may take for the journal to reach you.

-Returning journals that aren't full
+Returning a journal that is not full

 My Journal is Lost